thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 Our language only produces one "item" at the moment, since we lack top level functions right now.
 But recall that each closure receives its own item in closure conversion, so we may very well have multiple items at this point in our compiler.
 From these items we produce a `Vec<u8>`, a somewhat surprising choice.
-It doesn't appear to have anything to do with Wasm.
-Our byte vector is the binary encoding of the Wasm module we will generate.
+It doesn't appear to have anything to do with Wasm, but our byte vector is actually the binary encoding of our Wasm module.

-TODO: Make sure we've explained wasm modules prior to this A module is just a bunch of sections, so let's get some sections ready:
+A module is just a bunch of sections, so we prepare by creating some sections:

 ```rs
 let mut types = EmitType::default();